nbarbettini/little-aspnetcore-book/README.md

 For more information, visit https://creativecommons.org/licenses/by/4.0/

 ## Introduction
 Thanks for picking up The Little ASP.NET Core Book!
-I wrote this short book to help developers and people interested in web programming learn about ASP.NET Core, a new framework for building web applications and APIs.
+I wrote this short book to help developers and people interested in web programming learn about ASP.NET Core 2.0, a framework for building web applications and APIs.

 The Little ASP.NET Core Book is structured as a tutorial.
 You'll build an application from start to finish and learn: